The desktop control room for planning, exceptions, and customer visibility.

 How a supervisor day actually runs on desktop

-The desktop keeps planning, receiving, floor visibility, audit review, and dispatch closure inside one role-aware shell.
+The desktop keeps planning, receiving, putaway, picklists, floor visibility, document review, labor review, and dispatch closure inside one role-aware shell.

 - 01